What Effect Is Coronavirus Having on Landlords?

 COVID-19 has undoubtably effected everyone in the UK in some way, we’ve written a few articles on how it’s frozen the property market, what it means for house repayments & what effect it may have on the property market, however we haven’t yet touched on what it means for landlords.

 It’s a pretty worrying time for a landlord at the moment, you may be concerned as to whether your tenant can cover the rent or how you would go about doing general maintenance or repairs without breaking lockdown rules.

 We’ve done some research and compiled a few questions that you may have and answers to help you understand the new rules on the do’s and don’ts for landlords during lockdown.

 There’s nothing to say that landlords shouldn’t still charge rent, but the government have suggested you should have a discussion with the tenants to see if there is an agreement you could both come to, such as:

-- As a landlord you may be able to apply for a mortgage payment holiday for up to three months and you can pass the saving on to the tenants
+As a landlord you may be able to apply for a house repayments payment holiday for up to three months and you can pass the saving on to the tenants

 It’s a difficult time for tenants and landlords alike, so any mutual agreement you can come to will be beneficial.